 Best Dogs for Kids and Cats

 Manageable Physical Presence

-Large dogs can absolutely be good with kids and cats.
-Small dogs can absolutely be difficult.
 Size alone is not the answer.
-What matters more is whether the dog is physically controlled, emotionally steady, and able to live respectfully around both children and smaller animals.
+What matters more is whether the dog is physically controlled, emotionally steady, and able to live respectfully around both children and a smaller animal like a cat.

+Best Dogs for Kids and Cats